Uzair05/ENGG1340--Group_Project-/README.md

 ## Introduction
 Our project is the group project assigned to us by the University of Hong Kong course code ENGG1340.
-For this project we chose to create a **Table Management System** and try to work out solutions for an actual restaurant.
+For this project we chose to create a **Table Management System** and tried to work out solutions for an actual restaurant.

 We tried to model our project based on what we perceived would be the main issues faced by real life restaurants.
 The goal of this project is to automate as many functions as possible to reduce the pressure on restaurant staff and create a sense of efficiency.